rfarid/sloth/README.md

 This fork includes some additional changes.
 For example:

 1. Adding "Add Images" icon to the UI to load more than one image at once.
+2. Fixing the issue of setting proper file path while saving.
-2. Some modification to guarantee that the Rectangle Coordinates are not out of image __boundary__.
+3. Some modification to guarantee that the Rectangle Coordinates are not out of image __boundary__.
 3. Adding various versions of __FixedRatioRect__ including colored and labeled options.
 4. Adding __Cross__ item similar to Point item by showing the selected point as a size-controlled coloured cross with a proper label